On Geometric Spectral Functionals: Introduction

-In classical spectral geometry, the primary objects of study are spectral quantities defined for (pseudo-)differential operators acting on sections of vector bundles over smooth manifolds.
+In classical spectral geometry, the primary objects of study are spectral quantities defined for (pseudo-)differential operators acting on sections of vector bundles over smooth real manifolds.
 They typically depend on the asymptotics of the spectrum of these operators and often take the form of exotic traces, heat kernel coefficients, zeta functions, or determinant-like quantities.

-When these operators act on sections of vector bundles — such as the tangent bundle or the spinor bundle — they reflect additional geometric and topological structures.
+When these operators act on sections of vector bundles -- such as the tangent bundle or the spinor bundle -- they reflect additional geometric and topological structures.
 For example, the heat trace asymptotics link the short-time behavior of the heat kernel to local geometric invariants like scalar curvature, while the spectral zeta functions encode global properties \cite{Gilkey, Gilkey2}.

-An alternative and particularly elegant approach to defining spectral functionals makes use of the Wodzicki residue $\W$ — a powerful tool in the analysis of pseudo-differential operators.
-The Wodzicki residue is remarkable in that it provides the only trace, up to multiplication by a constant, on the algebra of classical pseudo-differential operators acting on sections of a complex vector bundle over a compact, oriented manifold of dimension $n\geq 2$ \cite{Wodzicki, Guillemin}.
-It extends the classical notion of a trace to a broader class of operators by assigning a well-defined density that captures geometric information, in particular linking the local structure of the operator to global geometric invariants.
+An alternative and particularly elegant approach to defining spectral functionals makes use of the Wodzicki residue~$\W$ -- a powerful tool in the analysis of pseudo-differential operators.
+The Wodzicki residue is remarkable in that it provides, up to multiplication by a constant, the unique trace on the space of classical pseudodifferential operators acting on sections of a complex vector bundle over a compact, oriented manifold of dimension $n\geq 2$, when considered modulo smoothing operators and within fixed integer orders \cite{Guillemin,Wodzicki}.
+Rather than extending the usual operator trace, it defines a trace functional on a broader class of operators as the integral of a well-defined local density, thereby encoding geometric information and relating the local structure of an operator to global geometric invariants.
 The local densities appearing in spectral functionals of geometric significance correspond to geometric invariants of the underlying manifold or vector bundle, thereby justifying the nomenclature adopted for such functionals.
 These functionals can then be generalized to more abstract spectral triples within the framework of noncommutative geometry.

 Let us briefly review the spectral functionals of particular physical interest.
-First, recall that the metric functional $\mathscr{g}_D$ and the Einstein functional $\mathscr{G}_D$ were constructed for spectral triples \cite[Definition~5.4]{dabrowski2023} and, respectively, assign to a pair of one-forms $(u,w)$ a number:
+First, recall that the metric functional $\mathscr{g}_D$ and the Einstein functional $\mathscr{g}_D$ were constructed for spectral triples \cite[Definition~5.4]{dabrowski2023} and, respectively, assign to a pair of one-forms $(u,w)$ a number

 and

 where $\hat{u}$ denotes the Clifford multiplication by the one-form $u\in \Omega^1_D$.